New Hampshire

 Montana

-• November 7 Deadline for election authority to receive application for absentee ballot
+• November 4 Deadline (noon) for election authority to receive application for absentee ballot

-• November 7 Deadline for late voter registration
+• November 4 Deadline (noon) for late voter registration

-• November 8 Deadline to postmark absentee ballots
+• November 5 Deadline (8pm) for the election office to receive absentee ballots

 To register to vote in Montana, you must: